bartekjaszczak/practicestuff/README.md

 # WIP

-This is a work in progress and not all functionalities may function correctly (or even be implemented).
+This is a work in progress.
+Basic functionality has already been implemented, but there are a few things I'm planning to do:

+- coloured output with --colour option to control it
+- time rush mode (as many correct answers in given time)
+- various feedback options (to replace boring "Correct" and "Incorrect" messages)
+- GitLab & GitHub CI integration

 # practicestuff